bryntum/upgrade-bryntum-scheduler-to-bryntum-schedulerpro-starter/README.md

 DATABASE=bryntum_scheduler_pro
 ```

-Don’t forget to add the root password for your MySQL server.
+Don't forget to add the root password for your MySQL server.

 ## Install the Bryntum Scheduler

 Install the Bryntum Scheduler by following [step 1](https://bryntum.com/products/scheduler/docs/guide/Scheduler/quick-start/javascript-npm#access-to-npm-registry) and [step 4](https://bryntum.com/products/scheduler/docs/guide/Scheduler/quick-start/javascript-npm#install-component) of the [Getting Started with Bryntum Scheduler in JavaScript with npm package manager guide](https://bryntum.com/products/scheduler/docs/guide/Scheduler/quick-start/javascript-npm).

 The HTML, CSS, and JavaScript file in the public folder contains the code for our client-side Bryntum Scheduler.

-Run the local dev server by running the command following command:
+Run the local dev server by running the following command:

 ```bash
 npm start
 ```

-You’ll see a Bryntum Scheduler with 13 events when you visit http://localhost:1337.
+You'll see a Bryntum Scheduler with 13 events when you visit http://localhost:1337.
 The scheduler will have full CRUD functionality.